 There are American-style bistros, wood-fired pizza, and classic steakhouses for traditional continental dining.
 For those interested in international flavors, Town Center offers Thai, Japanese, Mongolian Barbeque, and Indian restaurants.

 Diners looking for fresh and healthy options aren’t left wanting either.
 Many of Town Center’s restaurants offer vegetarian and vegan options as well.

 If you want something sweet, you can’t go wrong with frozen yogurt or ice cream from Cold Stone Creamery.

 During the warm summer months, outdoor dining offers a delightful experience.
 Lakeside views are in high demand year-round, so it’s always a good idea to make a reservation whenever possible.

 Town Center Events

-A sampling of upcoming events includes:
+A sampling of regular events includes: